auth0/docs/articles/extensions/deploy-cli/index.md

 ---
 # Deploy CLI Tool

-Auth0 supports continuous integration and deployment (CI/CD) of Auth0 tenants through our [source control extensions](/extensions#deploy-hosted-pages-rules-and-database-connections-scripts-from-external-repositories) and integration into existing CI/CD pipelines using the Deploy CLI tool.
+Auth0 supports continuous integration and deployment (CI/CD) of Auth0 tenants through our [source control extensions](/extensions#deploy-hosted-pages-rules-and-database-connections-scripts-from-external-repositories) and using the Deploy CLI tool.

-The Deploy CLI tool (`auth0-deploy-cli`) supports two methods to import and export the following Auth0 tenant configuration objects:
+The Deploy CLI tool (`auth0-deploy-cli`) supports import and export of the following Auth0 tenant configuration objects:

 - Tenant settings
 - Rules (including secrets/settings)
-- Hooks
+- Hooks (including secrets/settings)
-- Hook Secrets
 - Connections
 - Custom databases
 - Clients/applications
+- Client grants
 - Resource servers (APIs)
 - Pages
 - Email templates and providers
 - Guardian settings
+- Roles

 You can export the data to a predefined [directory structure](/extensions/deploy-cli/guides/import-export-directory-structure) or a [YAML configuration file](/extensions/deploy-cli/guides/import-export-yaml-file).
 You can call the tool [programmatically](/extensions/deploy-cli/guides/call-deploy-cli-programmatically).
-You can also use the tool to replace environment variables.
+The tool also supports replacing keywords in your exported tenant configuration using [Environment Variables and Keyword Mappings](/extensions/deploy-cli-tool/environment-variables-and-keyword-mappings).

 ::: warning
 This tool can be destructive to your Auth0 tenant.
 Please ensure you have read the documentation and tested the tool on a development tenant before using it in production.